SeanShubin/documentation/videos/character/character.md

 This is a number that corresponds to a single character.

 ### Code Space
-A range of numerical values available for encoding characters.
+A range of numerical values that have corresponding characters.

 ### Code Unit
 Smallest computer unit with which to build code points.
+In most programming languages, when you get the length of a string, you are counting the number of code units.

 ### Charset
 A mapping between characters and corresponding numerical values in the code space.